 - Muscle weakness

-- Tenderness and swelling of the arms, legs and sometimes the joints
+- Tenderness and swelling of the skin on the arms, legs, or sometimes the joints (most often on both sides of the body)

 - Thickened skin that looks puckered